Research

 On behalf of Nordic Council of Ministers, Nordregio conducts a pre-study for a Nordic tripartite forum on structural change and the green transition.
 The pre-study is based on interviews with government and labour market representatives across the Nordic countries and territories.
 The project will result in a report that will include good practice examples.

-Nordic Regional Leadership
+Collaborative Regional Leadership

-The project aims to better understand what regional leadership looks like within a Nordic context.
-The concept of regional leadership is about examining how sub-national level institutions and stakeholders collaborate together to drive regional growth, solve local challenges and maximize opportunities.
+The project aims to better understand what collaborative regional leadership looks like within a Nordic context.
+The concept of regional leadership is about examining how sub-national level institutions and stakeholders collaborate together to drive regional growth, solve local challenges and maximise opportunities.
 This research project builds on several previous Thematic Group projects examining the role of regions in Nordic policymaking.
 Contextually, the topic is important, as institutional and stakeholder collaborations will become more significant for coping with financial cuts at regional and local levels, meeting socio-economic challenges caused by ongoing crises, and effectively implementing social, green and smart transitions.
-The Nordic Regional Leadership intends to provide policymakers and practitioners with new knowledge, tools and best practices on how to implement effective regional and local stakeholder collaborations.
+The Collaborative Regional Leadership project intends to provide policymakers and practitioners with new knowledge, tools and best practices on how to implement effective regional and local stakeholder collaborations.

 Measuring Urban Sustainability in Transition (MUST): Co-Designing Future Arctic Cities in the Anthropocene